5 Mark 1888 A "Prussia" (Germany, German Empire)

 Auction prices

 Find out the current coin value of the German 5 Mark 1888 "Prussia" with mark A. This silver coin from the times of German Empire struck at the Berlin Mint.
-The record price belongs to the lot 2579 sold at the Teutoburger Münzauktion GmbH auction for EUR 14,500.
-Bidding took place May 31, 2021.
+The record price belongs to the lot 33699 sold at the Heritage Auctions auction for USD 4,560.
+Bidding took place January 18, 2022.

 Сondition